rithvichr/threat-intel-automation/README.md

 python main.py

 ---
-##API Key Setup
+## API Key Setup
-To get your API key:
+-To get your API key:

 Sign up at https://www.virustotal.com

-Go to your profile → API key
+-Go to your profile → API key

-Copy your key
+-Copy your key

-Create a file named config.py:
+-Create a file named config.py:

-python
-Copy
-Edit
-VT_API_KEY = "your_api_key_here"

 ---